olmjo/RcppTN/README.md

 ## Installation

 Using `install_github()` from the `devtools` package will install this for you.
-Alternatively, you could clone the repository and build with the Makefile that is included.
+Alternatively, you could clone this repository and build/install with the Makefile that is included.

 ```
 library(devtools)